rails/webpacker/docs/v4-upgrade.md

 - If you're using Vue Loader, you'll need to upgrade to [v15](https://vue-loader.vuejs.org/migrating.html) for webpack 4.
 - To see what webpacker generates for a given framework with v4, you may want to re-run `bundle exec rake webpacker:install:FRAMEWORK` and let it override the files for your given JavaScript framework, and then compare them to see what changes you'll need to make.

-### Excluding node_modules from babel-loader
+### Excluding node_modules from being transpiled by babel-loader

-One change to take into consideration, is that Webpack 4 transpiles the `node_modules` folder with the `babel-loader`.
-This folder used to be ignored by webpack 3.
+One change to take into consideration, is that Webpacker 4 transpiles the `node_modules` folder with the `babel-loader`.
+This folder used to be ignored by webpacker 3.
 The new behavior helps in case some library contains ES6 code, but in some cases it can lead to issues.
-To avoid running `babel-loader` in the `node_modules` folder, replicating the same behavior of Webpacker 3, the following code can be added to `config/webpack/environment.js`:
+To avoid running `babel-loader` in the `node_modules` folder, replicating the same behavior as Webpacker 3, the following code can be added to `config/webpack/environment.js`:

 ```javascript